react-hook-form/documentation/CONTRIBUTING.md

    pnpm install
    ```

-4. Startup a local version of the docs
+4. Start a local version of the docs

    ```shellscript
    pnpm run dev